-IP In Progress An IP grade is shown where a student will register for the same course in the subsequent semester/term to complete the assessment of the course.

-I Incomplete A grade of Incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from completing required work or attending the examination; (ii) at the discretion of the Assessment Panel.
-Where an "I" grade is assigned, the Assessment Panel may approve a schedule for the completion of work, or a supplementary examination.
+Grade Grade Descriptions IP In Progress An IP grade is shown where a student will register for the same course in subsequent semester to complete the assessment of the course.
+I Incomplete A grade of Incomplete may be granted: (i) where there are extenuating circumstances that have prevented a student from completing required work or attending the examination; (ii) at the discretion of the Assessment Panel.
+Where an "I" grade is assigned, the Assessment Panel will approve a schedule for the completion of work, or a supplementary examination.
 An alternative grade should be assigned no later than four weeks after the "I" grade is first reported or as soon as practicable thereafter.
 TR Credit Transfer Assigned when a student is granted transferred credits for the course.
-Z Exemption Assigned when a student is exempted from the course. Х Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
+Z Exemption Assigned when a student is exempted from the course.
+X Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.

 WD Withdrawn Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal of studies.

-- 9.2 Unless otherwise specified, the minimum grade to progress without repeating the course is D. Failure to achieve the minimum grade is regarded as failing the course. - 9.3 A student assigned a grade of D or better, or a Pass grade in a pass-fail course, earns credit units for the course.
-Grades of F, IP, I, Z, X and WD do not earn credit units. - 9.4 Grades of P, IP, I, TR, Z, X and WD are not counted in the calculation of a student's CGPA.
-Grades of F are counted, unless the fail is recovered under AR12.6. - 9.5 Grades of P, IP, I, TR, Z, X and WD are not counted in the calculation of a student's SGPA.
+- 12.4 A student assigned a grade of D or better, or a Pass grade in a pass-fail course, earns credit units for the course.
+Grades of F, IP, I, Z, X and WD do not earn credit units. - 12.5 Grades of P, I, IP, TR, Z, X and WD are not counted in the calculation of a student's CGPA.
+Grades of F are counted, unless the fail is recovered under AR15.5. - 12.6 Grades of P, I, IP, TR, Z, X and WD are not counted in the calculation of a student's SGPA.

-10. ILLNESS OR OTHER CIRCUMSTANCES RELATED TO ASSESSMENT
+13. ILLNESS OR OTHER CIRCUMSTANCES RELATED TO ASSESSMENT